- Reunification Therapy

 Mitchell Rosen is a trained 730, 3111, 3118, and 733 child custody evaluator.
 In addition to his experience as a family therapist and group facilitator on a chemical dependency unit, Mr. Rosen has completed the requisite 40 hours of specialized training as well as completing continuing education requirements in Domestic Violence and Law and Ethics.
 Mitchell has also received advanced education in psychological testing.
 Mr. Rosen has completed 730 evaluations involving issues as diverse as parental alienation, allegations of child abuse, the decision to move to another state, child abandonment, drug and alcohol abuse.

 Some parents are concerned the evaluation process will be stressful or traumatic for their children.
-Children are always treated respectfully (as are all participants) and every effort is made to ensure the experience is as pleasant and non-threatening for the children as possible.
+Every effort is made to ensure the experience is as pleasant and non-threatening for the children as possible.
 The form in FORMS section entitled Beginning the Process (below) has an overview that includes step-by-step instructions and what Mr. Rosen will need from the litigants and their attorneys.
 The cost for a 730 is located in the section entitled: Fees.
 If court testimony is required that would be billed separately and information on testimony is also found in the section: Fees.

 733 Report on Child Custody Evaluation

 A 733 is a review of another professional's child custody report.
 The 733 involves having Mr. Rosen read the other person's 730 or 3111 evaluation and provide a detailed report to the referring attorney outlining whether or not the evaluation was performed properly and if the conclusions are supported by the data.
-A 733 does not involve speaking with the parents but only with the referring attorney.
-Mr. Rosen is the referring attorney's expert; his report and communications shall only be with the referring attorney.
-The fee for a 733 is in two parts: Reading the report and have a teleconference with referring attorney is $1500.00.
+A 733 typically does not involve speaking with the parents or children but only with the referring attorney.
+Mr. Rosen is considered the referring attorney's expert.
+The fee for a 733 is in two parts: Reading the report and a teleconference with referring attorney is $1500.00.
 A formal report is an additional $1500.00 and does not include testimony.